talonhub/community/README.md

 The alphabet is defined in
 [this Talon list file](core/keys/letter.talon-list).

-`help alphabet` will open a window that displays the alphabet. `help close` to hide the window.
+Say `help alphabet` to open a window displaying the alphabet. `help close` closes the window.

 Try saying e.g. `air bat cap` to insert abc.